telerik/reporting-docs/report-items/gauge/radial-gauge.md

 ### Properties specific to the Appearance

-* `NeedleLength` - Represents a percentage ratio to the total gauge radius.
+* [`NeedleLength`](/api/Telerik.Reporting.RadialGauge#Telerik_Reporting_RadialGauge_NeedleLength) - Represents a percentage ratio to the total gauge radius.
 When the value is `100`, the tip of the needle will touch the gauge range.
-* `NeedlePointRadius` - Represents the radius of the point from which the needle starts.
+* [`NeedlePointRadius`](/api/Telerik.Reporting.RadialGauge#Telerik_Reporting_RadialGauge_NeedlePointRadius) - Represents the radius of the point from which the needle starts.
-* `NeedleStyle` - Represents a [`Style`](/api/telerik.reporting.drawing.style) object for the gauge needle.
+* [`NeedleStyle`](/api/Telerik.Reporting.RadialGauge#Telerik_Reporting_RadialGauge_NeedleStyle) - Represents a [`Style`](/api/telerik.reporting.drawing.style) object for the gauge needle.
-* `NeedleThickness`- Represents the thickness of the needle.
+* [`NeedleThickness`](/api/Telerik.Reporting.RadialGauge#Telerik_Reporting_RadialGauge_NeedleThickness)- Represents the thickness of the needle.
-* `StartAngle` - Represents the number of degrees at which the full gauge arc will start.
+* [`StartAngle`](/api/Telerik.Reporting.RadialGauge#Telerik_Reporting_RadialGauge_StartAngle) - Represents the number of degrees at which the full gauge arc will start.
-* `SweepAngle` - Represents the number of degrees, between `0` and `360` that the scale will sweep in a circle.
+* [`SweepAngle`](/api/Telerik.Reporting.RadialGauge#Telerik_Reporting_RadialGauge_SweepAngle) - Represents the number of degrees, between `0` and `360` that the scale will sweep in a circle.

 ### Properties specific to the Presentation

-* `Labels` - The [RadialGaugeLabels] collection associated with this gauge item.
+* `Labels` - The [RadialGaugeLabels](/api/telerik.reporting.radialgaugelabels) collection associated with this gauge item.
-	- `Count` - Represents the total count of labels that will be generated.
+	- [`SegmentCount`](/api/telerik.reporting.radialgaugelabels#Telerik_Reporting_RadialGaugeLabels_SegmentCount) - Represents the total count of labels that will be generated.
 It is recommended to be equal to the count of the `Ticks`.
-	- `FirstVisibleValue` - Represents the value of the minimum value for which a label will be rendered.
+	- [`FirstVisibleValue`](/api/telerik.reporting.radialgaugelabels#Telerik_Reporting_RadialGaugeLabels_FirstVisibleValue) - Represents the value of the minimum value for which a label will be rendered.
 Can be used to restraint the label set.
 If left empty, all labels will be visible.
-	- `LastVisibleValue` - Represents the value of the maximum value for which a label will be rendered.
+	- [`LastVisibleValue`](/api/telerik.reporting.radialgaugelabels#Telerik_Reporting_RadialGaugeLabels_LastVisibleValue) - Represents the value of the maximum value for which a label will be rendered.
 Can be used to restraint the label set.
 If left empty, all labels will be visible.
-	- `Format` - Represents the [Format](/api/telerik.reporting.textitembase#Telerik_Reporting_TextItemBase_Format) instance used to format the label text.
+	- [`Format`](/api/telerik.reporting.radialgaugelabels#Telerik_Reporting_RadialGaugeLabels_Format) - Represents the [Format](/api/telerik.reporting.textitembase#Telerik_Reporting_TextItemBase_Format) instance used to format the label text.
-	- `Radius` - Represents the radius at which the labels will be placed in a percentage ratio to the gauge's radius.
+	- [`Radius`](/api/telerik.reporting.radialgaugelabels#Telerik_Reporting_RadialGaugeLabels_Radius) - Represents the radius at which the labels will be placed in a percentage ratio to the gauge's radius.
-	- `Style` - Represents a [Style](/api/telerik.reporting.drawing.style) instance, used to style labels' elements.
+	- [`Style`](/api/telerik.reporting.radialgaugelabels#Telerik_Reporting_RadialGaugeLabels_Style) - Represents a [Style](/api/telerik.reporting.drawing.style) instance, used to style labels' elements.
-* `Ranges` - The [RadialGaugeRanges] collection associated with this gauge item.
+* `Ranges` - The [RadialGaugeRanges](/api/Telerik.Reporting.RadialGaugeRangeCollection) collection associated with this gauge item.
 A gauge can have multiple ranges.
 This is how the `Three-range` gauge is implemented.
-	- `ArcRadius` - Represents the outer radius of the Gauge arc.
+	- [`ArcRadius`](/api/telerik.reporting.radialgaugerange#Telerik_Reporting_RadialGaugeRange_ArcRadius) - Represents the outer radius of the Gauge arc.
-	- `ArcWidth` - Represents in percentage ratio the distance between the inner and outer border of the gauge arc.
+	- [`ArcWidth`](/api/telerik.reporting.radialgaugerange#Telerik_Reporting_RadialGaugeRange_ArcWidth) - Represents in percentage ratio the distance between the inner and outer border of the gauge arc.
+It is measured in absolute units.
-	- `RangeStart` - Represents the value at which the given `RadialGaugeRange` will start.
+	- [`RangeStart`](/api/telerik.reporting.radialgaugerange#Telerik_Reporting_RadialGaugeRange_RangeStart) - Represents the value at which the given `RadialGaugeRange` will start.
-	- `RangeEnd` - Represents the value at which the given `RadialGaugeRange` will end.
+	- [`RangeEnd`](/api/telerik.reporting.radialgaugerange#Telerik_Reporting_RadialGaugeRange_RangeEnd) - Represents the value at which the given `RadialGaugeRange` will end.
-	- `Style` - Represents a [`Style`](/api/telerik.reporting.drawing.style) instance, used to style range sectors.
+	- [`Style`](/api/telerik.reporting.radialgaugerange#Telerik_Reporting_RadialGaugeRange_Style) - Represents a [Style](/api/telerik.reporting.drawing.style) instance, used to style range sectors.
-* `Ticks` - The [RadialGaugeTicks] collection associated with this gauge item.
+* `Ticks` - The [RadialGaugeTicks](/api/telerik.reporting.radialgaugeticks) collection associated with this gauge item.
-	- `Count` - Represents the total count of ticks that will be generated.
+	- [`SegmentCount`](/api/telerik.reporting.radialgaugeticks#Telerik_Reporting_RadialGaugeTicks_SegmentCount) - Represents the total count of ticks that will be generated.
 It is recommended to be equal to the count of the `Labels`.
-	- `FirstVisibleIndex` - Represents the starting tick index from which ticks will be rendered.
+	- [`FirstVisibleIndex`](/api/telerik.reporting.radialgaugeticks#Telerik_Reporting_RadialGaugeTicks_FirstVisibleIndex) - Represents the starting tick index from which ticks will be rendered.
 Ticks indexing starts at `0`.
-	- `LastVisibleIndex` - Represents the last tick index until which ticks will be rendered.
+	- [`LastVisibleIndex`](/api/telerik.reporting.radialgaugeticks#Telerik_Reporting_RadialGaugeTicks_LastVisibleIndex) - Represents the last tick index until which ticks will be rendered.
 Ticks indexing starts at `0`.
-	- `Length` - Represents the size of the tick's visual element in percentage ratio to the gauge radius.
+	- [`Length`](/api/telerik.reporting.radialgaugeticks#Telerik_Reporting_RadialGaugeTicks_Length) - Represents the size of the tick's visual element in percentage ratio to the gauge radius.
-	- `Radius` - Represents the radius at which the ticks will be placed in a percentage ratio to the gauge's radius.
+	- [`Radius`](/api/telerik.reporting.radialgaugeticks#Telerik_Reporting_RadialGaugeTicks_Radius) - Represents the radius at which the ticks will be placed in a percentage ratio to the gauge's radius.
 A value higher than `100` would have the engine render the ticks outside the gauge arc.
-	- `Type` - Represents the type of the shape that will be used for rendering the ticks.
+	- [`TickType`](/api/telerik.reporting.radialgaugeticks#Telerik_Reporting_RadialGaugeTicks_TickType) - Represents the type of the shape that will be used for rendering the ticks.
-	- `Style` - Represents a [Style](/api/telerik.reporting.drawing.style) instance, used to style range sectors.
+	- [`Style`](/api/telerik.reporting.radialgaugeticks#Telerik_Reporting_RadialGaugeTicks_Style) - Represents a [Style](/api/telerik.reporting.drawing.style) instance, used to style range sectors.

 ## See Also